google/ExoPlayer/troubleshooting.md

 `NO_UNSUPPORTED_TYPE` means that the device is not able to decode the media sample format specified by the `mimeType`.
 See the [Android media formats documentation][] for information about supported sample formats.
-[How can I get a decoding extension to load and be used for playback?] may also be useful..
+[How can I get a decoding extension to load and be used for playback?] may also be useful.

 #### How can I get a decoding extension to load and be used for playback? ####